This post may contain affiliate links. See our affiliate disclaimer here.

 Wood 12 Volt RV Ceiling Fans

-36 Inch Wood RV Ceiling Fan: This short blade, 12 volt ceiling fan comes with two wood blade options.
-The oak finish is a medium wood tone, while the cherry is dark.
+36 Inch Wood RV Ceiling Fan: This short blade, 12 volt ceiling fan comes with medium wood tone blades.
 Accents are brushed nickel, and the fan is controlled by a wall switch.

-36 Inch Light Oak Ceiling Fan: For a lighter wood look, this oak and brass fan is a great option for RVs.
+36 Inch Light Oak Ceiling Fan: Another small 12 volt ceiling fan with a light wood finish, this oak and brass fan is a great option for RVs.
 A wireless remote control is used to adjust the fan power and speed.

 120 Volt Ceiling Fans for RVs